nihalkumar000/hlf-deployment-prod/README.md

 #### 3.3 Copy mychannel.block

-when creating channel with peero.org1.example.com, it generates `mychanell.block` file inside peer0.org1.example.com container, we need to copy that file into `peer1.org1.example.com` and `peer2.org1.example.com` containers inorder to peer1 and peer2 to join the channel.
-I'm use `docker cp` command here for it
+When creating a channel with `peero.org1.example.com` docker service, it generates `mychanell.block` file inside `peer0.org1.example.com` container.
+We need to copy that file into `peer1.org1.example.com` and `peer2.org1.example.com` containers inorder to join `peer1` and `peer2` to the channel.
+I'm use `docker cp` command here.

 ```
 docker cp peer0.org1.example.com:/mychannel.block .